 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a reinforced container.
-Our lowboy roll-offs are built for those heavy loads—up to 10,000 pounds in one pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight over the rim without busting USDOT truck weight limits on Erie routes.
+Dense jobs call for a heavier container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt up to 10,000 pounds in one pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Erie routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; clean loads—those free of wood, drywall, or trash—earn the lowest per-ton rate.
-We determine the right container size and dispatch the dumpster after a quick call with your site super to verify the total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed materials—earn the lowest per-ton rate, and the rest are billed by the actual tonnage.
+I size the dumpster and dispatch every container based on a quick call with your site super.

 Tonnage Limits and Weight Overage Policy